What Is the Difference Between Net Income, Earnings, and Profit

 The net income of a business is used as a way for the business owner to measure success, but also as a way to determine the tax for the business.
 Net income is used:

-- To determine the tax paid by a sole proprietor business filing business taxes on Schedule C (as part of the owner's personal tax return)
+- To determine the tax paid by a sole proprietor business filing business taxes on Schedule C (as part of the owner's Form 1040/1040SR)

 - To determine self-employment tax (Social Security and Medicare tax) for self-employed business owners

-- To determine tax for individual partners and LLC members and for S corporation owners.
-These business owners report their share of the income from the business on Schedule K-1 on their personal tax returns.
+- To determine tax for individual partners and LLC members and for S corporation owners who report their share of the income from the business on Schedule K-1 on their personal tax returns